 Fldigi is a free amateur radio program that enables you to use many popular digital modes like PSK31.
-Unlike FT8 and FT4, these digital modes allow keyboard to keyboard operation.
+Unlike FT8 and FT4, these digital modes allow the keyboard to keyboard operation.
 This is an advantage if you want to rag chew or just pass more information than signal reports.

 Before installing Fldigi, make sure the Raspberry Pi is up to date.
 In the command line, interface type ” sudo apt-get update”.